Bowling Green Falcons: Notable athletes

 Several notable athletes have played collegiately for Bowling Green, including Nate Thurmond, who played professional basketball in the National Basketball Association (NBA).
 Thurmond, whose number 42 is the only basketball number retired by the university, graduated in 1963 before eventually being named one of the 50 Greatest Players in NBA History.
 Bowling Green also was the collegiate home to one of the NBA's first ever draft picks, Chuck Share, who was selected by the Boston Celtics in the 1950 NBA Draft.
-Current NBA players Antonio Daniels and Keith McLeod also played at BGSU.
-Most recently, Richaun Holmes was drafted by the Philadelphia 76ers in the second round of the 2015 NBA Draft.
+Former NBA players Antonio Daniels and Keith McLeod also played at BGSU.
+Most recently, Richaun Holmes was drafted by the Philadelphia 76ers in the second round of the 2015 NBA draft.

 BGSU's hockey team perhaps has provided the school with the greatest number of notable athletes.
 Two of its players were on the "Miracle on Ice" U.S. hockey team that captured the 1980 Winter Olympics gold medal: Ken Morrow and Mark Wells.
 Rob Blake also captured a gold medal for his country as Canada took up the top prize during the 2002 Winter Olympics.
 Two Falcons have also won the Hobey Baker Award, given to the top collegiate men's hockey player each season: George McPhee (1982) and Brian Holzinger (1995).
 In 1984 the Bowling Green Hockey Team won the National Championship in one of the longest games in college hockey history.
-Geno Cavillini scored at 7:11 in the 4th overtime to give the Falcons their first college hockey national championship.
+Gino Cavallini scored at 7:11 in the 4th overtime to give the Falcons their first college hockey national championship.
 Also advancing to the NHL was retired Atlanta Thrashers defenseman Ken Klee.